seduerr91/seduerr91.github.io/_posts/2020-10-01-ilm-fastapi.md

 #### Acknolegdements

-Thank you to Javier and the team of Narrativa who suggested me to find a solution to this problem.
-Also a big thanks to HuggingFace, the Team from Stanford around Mr. Donahue, and my WifiTribe with which I am currently living as a Digital Nomad.
+Thanks to Javier and the team of Narrativa who suggested me to find a solution to this problem.
+Also a big thanks to HuggingFace, the Team from Stanford around Mr. Donahue, and WifiTribe with which I am currently living as a Digital Nomad and doing my research and education remotely.

 #### Who am I?

-I am Sebastian Duerr a Deep Learning Research Scientist.
-In my former life, I was a managing at Austria's biggest bank but I am diving into Deep Learning Architectures in the field of NLP.
-In the future, I want to work remotely whenever I want to in the field of NLP.
+I am Sebastian Duerr a NLP Deep Learning Research Scientist.
+In my former life, I managed at Austria's biggest bank.
+In the future, I want to work remotely whenever I want to & in the field of NLP.

 Drop me a message on [linkedIn](https://www.linkedin.com/in/sebastianduerr/) if you want to get in touch. :)